 Popping and overtouching the face

-Popping and picking pimples prolongs healing time, causes more inflammation and increases the risk of scarring.
+Popping and picking acne prolongs healing time, causes more inflammation and increases the risk of scarring.
 Infected material can also lead to more swelling and inflammation.

 Not applying sunblock